tjcsl/gitbook/general/sysadmins-list.md

 {% endhint %}

 ### Head Student Systems Administrators
+These alumni were head/lead Sysadmins in the Lab in the past.

 * Manish Tuteja \(mtuteja\), Class of 1989
 * Paul Hargrove \(phargrov\), Class of 1990